BaalTech/Floating-Clock/README.md

 If someone would have some ideas regarding the development, or found some errors.
 Please contact me ;)

+## 2020 Update
+* Updated to .Net 4.7.2
+* Added storing settings in registry
+* Added GlassBrush for windows 10 (if enabled in system)
+* Added Seconds
+* Added Ability to disable AutoHide if lost focus
+* Month and Name of the Day is now Capitalized

 ## Next Release Todo
 * [x] Add HotCorner Mode
 * [x] Add Menu in Tray